 However, ALWAYS take proper care for hygiene and the safety of younger children when choosing your decorations.
 Make sure to carefully wash ALL store-bought items that will come into contact with food.

-Have fun trying these gross recipes for Halloween and make your next party one that will be talked about.
+Above all, have fun with these scary Halloween recipe ideas and make your next party one that will be remembered.